 The unacceptable killing of George Floyd sparked the #BlackLivesMatter protest movement across the world.
 The call for nations to respect and accept diversity in all its forms is once again on the agenda – if, indeed, it had ever gone away.

 You’d hope that there wouldn’t be many mono-culturalists left who quiver with incandescent rage at the adage ‘variety is the spice of life’.
-However, in the comments sections and letters pages of this newspaper I have found evidence that people are falling over themselves to promulgate their knee-jerk prejudices.
+However, in the comments sections and letters pages of the Isle of Wight County Press I have found evidence that people are falling over themselves to promulgate their knee-jerk prejudices.

 I’m not going to tackle racial disharmony (that will take far more than my allotted five hundred words), but the frankly embarrassing negativity around the Island’s Beryl electric scooter trial.